skip to Main Content

 Terms of membership

-The Editor-in-Chief chairs the Steering Committee and is appointed by the OLA Board of Directors for a 2-year renewable term.
+The Editor-in-Chief, the chair of the Editorial Board, is appointed by the OLA Board of Directors for a 1-year renewable term.

-Members-at-large will serve for three-year renewable terms.
-Members-at-large will be sought from throughout the OLA membership including current contributors (regular columnists and feature writers) and be appointed by the Steering Committee.
+Members-at-large will serve for 3 year renewable terms.
+Members-at-large will be sought from throughout the OLA membership and be appointed by the Editorial Board.
 Members appointed by an OLA division will serve a term as specified by the appropriate division.

-OLA staff members, as appropriate, will participate in Steering Committee communications and discussions but will not hold a vote should voting be necessary.
+OLA staff members, as appropriate, will participate in Board communications and discussions but will not hold a vote should voting be necessary.

 Meetings